Kaitlyn Kinsey, fall 2014 Mitchell Scholar, met with Senator Mitchell in June 2016.

 What type of person gets selected for the exchange?
 This opportunity requires academic achievement and demonstrated community service and leadership, plus a sense of adventure and the maturity to conduct yourself as an ambassador for your college, family, and community.

 Who is eligible to participate in the Exchange?
 Full-time students who meet all of the qualifications spelled out in the application materials and have completed at least one semester at a Maine community college or who graduated in the year prior to applying for the scholarship.

 Can I choose which semester to go?
-Usually, if your exchange is for one semester, you can choose whether to go for fall or spring.
+The exchange is available for either the fall 2020 or spring 2021 spring semester.
 Scholarship recipients must participate in the exchange within one year of the award and are expected to take a full course load while in Ireland.

 Can I participate in sports or other clubs during the semester in Ireland?
 Yes.
 There will be lots of opportunities.
 Check the CIT website for what’s available.
 Joining clubs and playing sports are wonderful ways to make friends and experience Irish culture on a deeper level.

 Can I travel while I’m on the Exchange?
 Yes.
 You will need your own funds to travel and for entertainment, off-campus meals, and gifts.
 Travel is easy by bus and train, and you may find willing travel companions among your suite-mates and other friends.
 Travel is easy to other parts of Europe, too, and less expensive when you begin your trip from Ireland.